Manash2212/NetFlix-GPT/README.md

 - Create new gptSlice in Redux.(if it's True then GptSearch page will be visible and (Main and Secondary Container will be non-visible))
 - (BONUS) Multi-languge features in our App.
+- Install OpenAI and Intigrate with the API Key.
+-

 # Features -[Planning]